epiverse-trace/cleanepi/cran-comments.md

   contribution in this release.
   * An ROR has been added to the London School of Hygiene and Tropical Medicine, LSHTM
+  * Joshua W. Lambert has been added to the package authors for his contribution in release 1.1.1.

 ## revdepcheck results